abroroo/audiochi/README.md

 ### Further Development Ideas

 I need to figure out a better way to use it.
-Right now, I'm thinking of making it rhyme with rap lyrics based on what it hears.
+Definetely, it could be a good match with Raspberry Pi boards and use it as home assistant.
+But for now, I'm thinking of making it rhyme with rap lyrics based on what it hears.
 I'll work on it more once I have a clearer plan.